 Although there are many mining pools that support merged mining Namecoin, this coin has not been widely adopted since its launch.
 This project also did not experience much development like other coins.

 This shows that cryptocurrency that uses merged mining does not mean that it will definitely provide a profitable investment.

 At the beginning of Dogecoin, the community decided to implement merged mining with Litecoin.
 They found that the original mining mechanism would not produce significant mining rewards within a year.

 If changes are not made, the miners will not be motivated to mining again, and the network will be very vulnerable to 51% attack.

 After changing from Proof-of-Work to a secondary Proof-of-Work, the price of coins increased by 180% in BTC in just a few weeks.

 Although there is only one such data, this proves that a project that implements merged mining can produce profitable investments in the short term.

 Elastos is an internet network supported by blockchain which integrates merged mining with Bitcoin.
 Since this coin is not as popular as other coins, this coin can be an investment opportunity.
-When the platform is finished implementing its merged mining, the price of Elastos can go up like Dogecoin.
+When the platform is finished implementing its merged mining, Elastos prices can go up like Dogecoin.

 Merged mining is a huge opportunity for startups who want to develop without the risk of being targeted by 51% of attacks.
 With the threat of such attacks continuing to grow, we might see more projects moving to merged mining in this industry.